jdlph/Path4GMNS/docs/source/usecases.md

   resolution: 6
 ```

-perform_column_generation() shall be called in the first place to set up path for each agent before simulation.
+find_ue() shall be called in the first place to set up path for each agent before simulation.

 ```Python
 import path4gmns as pg